 I know I said there were seven tips but this final one is a personal one from me to you.
 Take Vegas for what it is.
 When you’re there, Vegas ‘happens to you.’
 Go with it.
 If you do, you’ll undoubtedly have a blast.
 I sure did and came back with birthday memories to last a lifetime.

 Have you been to Las Vegas?
 I’d love to know your best experiences.
 If not, would you like to go?
-Let me know in the comments below or at:
+Let me know in the comments box below.